ironplc/ironplc/docs/quickstart/installation.rst

    **Install IronPLC CLI**

    #.
-Download the latest IronPLC MSI installer :download_artifact:`ironplcc-x86_64-windows.exe`
+Download the latest IronPLC installer :download_artifact:`ironplcc-x86_64-windows.exe`
       from `IronPLC GitHub releases`_.
    #.
-Run the MSI installer and follow the prompts to complete
+Run the installer and follow the prompts to complete
       installation of the CLI.

    **Install IronPLC Visual Studio Code Extension**